Primary sclerosing cholangitis: Management

+Complications

+Cholangiocarcinoma (CCA) represents a major complication and the leading cause of death in patients with primary sclerosing cholangitis (PSC), with a lifetime prevalence ranging from 6-13%.
+Patients with PSC have a 400-600 fold higher risk of developing CCA compared to the general population, with an annual risk between 0.5-1.5%.
+Notably, 30-50% of PSC-associated CCAs are diagnosed within the first year after PSC diagnosis, and up to 80% of patients die within one year of CCA detection.
+Risk factors include advanced age, male sex, concomitant inflammatory bowel disease, and high-grade biliary strictures.
+The development of CCA follows a multistep carcinogenesis model involving chronic inflammation, which progresses from damaged biliary epithelium to dysplasia and eventually invasive cancer, with molecular mechanisms including inflammatory pathways, oxidative stress, genetic alterations (commonly affecting p53), and epigenetic changes that create an aberrant phenotype in cholangiocytes.

 Prognosis

+There are no reliable prognostic models for PSC, owing to the highly variable disease course.
+Patients who are asymptomatic at the time of diagnosis are known to have better outcomes than those who have symptoms.
+However, many asymptomatic patients will develop symptoms later in time.
+Laboratory tests such as liver function tests are surprisingly unreliable when used as prognostic indicators for PSC.

 Estimated median survival from diagnosis until liver transplant or PSC-related death is 21.3 years.
 Various models have been developed to help predict survival, but their use is generally best suited for research and not clinical purposes.
 A serum alkaline phosphatase less than 1.5 times the upper limit of normal has been associated with better outcomes, but its use in predicting long-term outcomes is unclear.
 An IgA isotype autoantibody to the pancreatic GP2 protein (anti-GP2 IgA antibody) is the first verified prognostic biomarker in PSC.
 The role of anti-GP2 IgA in PSC was simultaneously investigated and reported by two research groups, and later confirmed by others.
 Association was demonstrated between anti-GP2 IgA and progressive liver fibrosis, cholangiocarcinoma development and shorter transplantation free survival in PSC patients.

 Other markers which may be measured and monitored are a complete blood count, serum liver enzymes, bilirubin levels (usually grossly elevated), kidney function, and electrolytes.
+However, none of these tests are reliable indicators of prognosis, as they are either specific to certain disease complications or have a tendency to fluctuate over time, irrespective of the actual disease progression.
 Fecal fat measurement is occasionally ordered when symptoms of malabsorption (e.g., gross steatorrhea) are prominent.

+Cancer

+Cholangiocarcinoma, a major complication of PSC, is associated with a very poor prognosis.
+Approximately 80% of patients diagnosed with PSC-associated cholangiocarcinoma die within 1 year.